 In-vitro Fertilization (IVF) with your own eggs:

-IVF – with donor eggs: This is done by removing another woman’s eggs from her ovaries, fertilizing the egg with your partner’s sperm, and putting a fertilized egg into your uterus.
+IVF – with donor eggs: This is done by removing another woman’s eggs from her ovaries, fertilizing the egg with your partner’s or donor’s sperm, and putting a fertilized egg into your uterus.
 You would then carry and give birth to the baby.
-This type of fertility treatment is offered to women who have POI (premature ovarian insufficiency) and do not make eggs.
+This type of fertility treatment is offered to those who have POI (premature ovarian insufficiency) and do not have quality eggs.
 Your uterus (womb) will be able to carry a baby even if you have POI, unless you received high doses of radiation directly to your uterus.

 Adoption: This is another important option for young women who have premature ovarian insufficiency (POI).
 There are many children who need a home and are adopted by both couples and single women who are unable to have their own children.